duckietown/book-opmanual-duckiebot/src/preliminaries_software/git/index.md

 ### Commit and Push changes

-After you edited some files, you want to push your changes from the local to the remote location.
+After you edit some files, you want to push your changes from the local to the remote location.
 Check the changes that need to be committed/pushed with the command,

     git status